SverreWisloff/SunEclipticAnalog/README.md

 ## Realease-log

 **Dev**
-- compute and draw solar noon as a dot at sun ephemeris
+- compute and draw solar noon as a dot at sun ephemeris, and draw solar noon as text to watchface

 **1.4**
 - Status-icons for connected phone, alarm and notifications.